hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 ### Vault Servers

-In order to provide a fully stateless application instance, PTFE must be configured to speak with an external Vault server/cluster.
-This reference architecture assumes that a highly available Vault cluster is accessible at an endpoint the PTFE servers can reach.
+In order to provide a fully stateless application instance, Terraform Enterprise must be configured to speak with an external Vault server/cluster.
+This reference architecture assumes that a highly available Vault cluster is accessible at an endpoint the Terraform Enterprise servers can reach.

 ### Other Considerations

 #### Network

-To deploy PTFE on VMWare you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the PostgreSQL instance, and the Vault server, but also any infrastructure you expect to manage with the PTFE server.
-If you plan to use your PTFE server to manage or deploy AWS, you will need to make sure the PTFE server has unimpeded access to AWS.
+To deploy Terraform Enterprise on VMWare you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the PostgreSQL instance, and the Vault server, but also any infrastructure you expect to manage with the Terraform Enterprise server.
+If you plan to use your Terraform Enterprise server to manage or deploy AWS, you will need to make sure the Terraform Enterprise server has unimpeded access to AWS.
 The same goes for any other cloud or datacenter the server will need to connect with.